By Veera Budhi for BusinessCloud

 Tableau is the biggest player in the data market, and it’s popular for good reason — it’s relatively easy to learn, offers excellent data visualization and has a variety of integrations.
 Tableau plays well with a number of other platforms (it integrates with BigQuery for example, but it also integrates with non-analytic platforms like Slack or SalesForce), and can handle most types of data.

-The drawback of Tableau is that the software doesn’t cope well if you’re trying to analyse data from more than three or four sources.
-If you’re trying to analyse Big Data, or several data sources, Tableau might not work for you.
+The drawback of Tableau is that the software doesn’t cope well if you’re trying to analyze data from more than three or four sources.
+If you’re trying to analyze Big Data, or several data sources, Tableau might not work for you.
 If you have only a few important data streams from external applications, however, Tableau might be your best bet.